nanakwafo/cicd-pipeline-train-schedule-jenkins/README.md

 # cicd-pipeline-train-schedule-jenkins

-mckcThis is a simple train schedule app written using nodejs.
+This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app

-jkgbnmhhshsmeYou need a Java JDK 7 or later to run the build.
+You need a Java JDK 7 or later to run the build.
 You can run the build like this:

     ./gradlew build

-You kcnkccan run    the ffapp with:
+You can run the app with:

     ./gradlew npm_start